At what age do children start losing their baby teeth?

 Multimedia

-The first baby teeth to fall out are typically the two bottom front teeth (lower central incisors) and the two top front teeth (upper central incisors), followed by the lateral incisors, first molars, canines and second molars.
+The first baby teeth to fall out are most often the two bottom front teeth, called the lower central incisors.
+The two top front teeth, called the upper central incisors, fall out next.
+Then come the lateral incisors, first molars, canines and second molars.

-Baby teeth usually stay in place until they are pushed out by permanent teeth.
-If a child loses a baby tooth early as a result of tooth decay or an accident, a permanent tooth might drift into the empty space.
-This can crowd permanent teeth and cause them to come in crooked.
+Baby teeth most often stay in place until the permanent teeth push them out.
+But a child can lose a baby tooth early from tooth decay or an accident.
+If this happens, a permanent tooth might erupt early into the empty space.
+Or teeth next to the empty space can drift into the space and cause crowding.

 With proper care, you can help your child's permanent teeth last a lifetime.